 This item is evaluated in the programmatic review.
 Limit the text to two pages.
 The CBCRP Council (who conducts the programmatic review) will NOT see your Research Plan.
-The information on this template allows the CBCRP Research Council to rate the application for adherence to the objectives of the CBCPI research area as outlined in the specific RFP and by the CBCRP Council/SRI Steering Committee (see www.cabreastcancer.org/funding-opportunities/sri).
+The information on this template allows the CBCRP Research Council to rate the application for adherence to the objectives of the CBCPI research area as outlined in the specific RFP and by the CBCRP Council/SRI Steering Committee).

-CBCPI Focus: Provide a clear, brief summary for the CBCRP Council (1 or 2 paragraphs) of how your proposed research addresses the specific RFP topic area, by increasing or building on specific scientific knowledge; by pointing to additional solutions to identify and eliminate environmental causes, and or disparities in, breast cancer; and/or, by helping identify or translate into potential prevention strategies.
+Program Responsiveness: Provide a clear, brief summary for the CBCRP Council (1 or 2 paragraphs) of how your proposed research addresses the specific RFP topic area, by increasing or building on specific scientific knowledge; by pointing to additional solutions to identify and eliminate environmental causes, and or disparities in, breast cancer; and/or, by helping identify or translate into potential prevention strategies.

 Dissemination and Translation Potential: Describe how research findings will be shared with various stakeholder audiences (i.e., policymakers, community members, breast cancer advocates, other researchers/agencies, health care providers, funders etc.).
-Describe the potential for how the research findings will be translated into interventions, policy and/or other practice.
+Describe the potential for how the research findings will be translated into policy and/or other practice.